Support Teachers Institutes

 Originally known as “The Big Project,” the Education and Technology Program was launched as an entirely donor funded project and today continues to offer resources to schools at no cost with the sustaining support of donors in the amateur radio community.

 The Education & Technology Program offers three types of resources to teachers and schools.

 - Resources for instruction, including kits and projects

 - A professional development opportunity, the Teachers Institute on Wireless Technology (open to licensed and unlicensed teachers)

 - Grants for radio stations and related equipment

 Each summer ARRL offers multiple sessions of the Teachers Institute on Wireless Technology, a 4- day expenses paid professional development seminar, in locations through the U.S. The Teachers Institute has provided teachers from elementary school to the university level with tools and strategies to introduce basic electronics, the science of radio, space technology and satellite communications, as well as weather science, programming microcontrollers and robotics in their classrooms.

-To date, the ARRL had provided resources to more than 500 teachers and schools!
-Click here to review the list and identify participating schools in your area.
+To date, the ARRL had provided resources, including radio equipment, to more than 500 teachers and schools!
+Check out the List of ETP Schools to identify participating schools in your area.

 The ARRL Education & Technology Program is supported through generous contributions to the ARRL Education & Technology Fund by individuals, clubs and equipment vendors.
 We offer a special thanks to the Dayton Amateur Radio Association (DARA), and to Parallax Inc., Yaesu, and Ham Radio Outlet for their in-kind support for the Teachers Institute.